 What is the Patricia E. Thompson Giving Circle?

-The Patricia E. Thompson Giving Circle in Support of Global Nursing Research was created in honor of STTI CEO Pat Thompson’s commitment to advancing nursing knowledge around the world.
-Annual donations to the giving circle make possible a minimum US $10,000 global nursing research grant.
+The Patricia E. Thompson Giving Circle, in Support of the Global Nursing Research Fund, has been created by the Sigma Theta Tau International Foundation for Nursing in honor of the Honor Society of Nursing, Sigma Theta Tau International (STTI) CEO Pat Thompson’s commitment to advancing nursing knowledge around the world and the global advancement STTI has undertaken during her decade as CEO.
+Annual donations to the giving circle make possible a US $10,000 Global Nursing Research grant.

 How do I join?

 Make a minimum annual donation of US $220* to the Patricia E. Thompson Giving Circle, and you and other circle donors will:

 - Collaborate with the Foundation and STTI to promote the availability of the global nursing research grant.

 - Collaborate with the Foundation and STTI to designate appropriate peer-reviewers for the grant requests received.